-- a) The cost-effectiveness analysis required by RCW 80.28.380 must include the costs of greenhouse gas emissions established in RCW 80.28.395. - b) For the 2022-2023 biennium, PSE must use the modified Total Resource Cost Test (TRC), consistent with the Council, as its primary cost-effectiveness test.
-The modified TRC test includes all quantifiable nonenergy impacts, a risk adder, and a 10 percent conservation benefit adder.
-PSE's portfolio must pass the modified TRC test.
-All cost-effectiveness calculations will assume a Net-to-Gross ratio of 1.0, consistent with the Council's methodology. - i.)
-In 2022-2023, PSE must participate in any stakeholder process where the appropriate cost-effectiveness test and discount rate to be used for gas conservation is debated. - ii.)
-Beginning with the 2024-2025 biennium, PSE must either: - (1) Employ the cost-effectiveness test developed through the stakeholder process described in Condition 11(b)(i); - (2) Employ a properly-balanced TRC, as described in the Commission's 2013 natural gas conservation policy statement; or - (3) Employ a different cost-effectiveness test as determined in conjunction with Commission Staff and the Advisory Group. - c) PSE must also provide calculations of the Program Administrator Cost Test (also called the Utility Cost Test) as described in the National Action Plan for Energy Efficiency's study "Understanding Cost-Effectiveness of Energy Efficiency Programs," (November 2008; located at:
+- a) The cost-effectiveness analysis required by RCW 80.28.380 must include the costs of greenhouse gas emissions established in RCW 80.28.395. - b) For the 2024-2025 biennium, Cascade must use the modified Utility Cost Test (UCT), as its primary cost-effectiveness test.3 Cascade's portfolio must pass the modified UCT.
+All cost-effectiveness calculations will assume a Net-to-Gross ratio of 1.0, consistent with the Council's methodology. - (i.)
+In 2024-2025, Cascade must participate in any stakeholder process where the appropriate cost-effectiveness test and discount rate to be used for gas conservation is debated. - (ii.)
+Beginning with the 2024-2025 biennium, Cascade must either: - (1) Employ the cost-effectiveness test developed through the stakeholder process described in Condition 11(b)(i);